Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning: Setting

+Under the ergodicity assumptions stated in Assumptions~\ref{ass:Qlearning} and~\ref{ass:AC}, together with the stated radius conditions, the chains are uniformly geometrically ergodic.
+Hence $t_{\mathrm{mix}}$ is finite and admits a uniform bound over the admissible pairs, which also justifies dropping the dependence on the initial state for the average reward.

 We focus on the model-free setting, where only samples from the nominal MDP denoted as $\tilde{\kp}$ (the centroid of the uncertainty set) are available.
-We investigate the problem of robust policy evaluation and robust average reward estimation, which means for a given policy $\pi$, we aim to estimate the robust value function and the robust average reward.
 We now formally define the robust value function $ V^\pi_{\kp_V}$ by connecting it with the following robust Bellman equation: